Before Installing...

 All of KanjiBox's playing screens work on the same simple model:

-- Questions appear in the lower part of the screen (e.g. a kanji's reading, a word definition or a kana's romaji transliteration).
+- The question appears in the upper part of the screen (e.g. a kanji's reading, a word definition or a kana's romaji transliteration).

-- Four choices are offered in the upper part of the screen (e.g. 4 kanji, 4 Japanese vocab words or 4 kana): only one is correct.
-Use the central '?' button when you have no idea what the answer is.
+- Four answer choices are displayed in the middle of the screen (e.g. 4 kanji, 4 Japanese vocab words or 4 kana): only one is correct.
+Use the skip button (⏭) at the bottom of the choice grid when you have no idea what the answer is.

-- You can scroll back through the list of solutions to see some of the previous corrections and click on any item to get more details.
+- You can scroll back through the corrections list to review previous answers and tap any item to get more details.

 Note 1: KanjiBox's main purpose is to help you memorise sets of kanji, words and kana.
-To do so, it uses a special adaptive algorithm that remembers each of your answers and can then use the data to decide which questions to ask next.
+To do so, it uses a special adaptive algorithm that remembers each of your answers and uses the data to decide which questions to ask next.
 See the full description of the Adaptive Learning Algorithm for more gory details.

 Note 2: KanjiBox puts special care in selecting three "convincing" decoys along with the correct answer.
 For example, kanji choices always come in two pairs of closely resembling kanji (e.g. '友' will often be paired up with '左').
-This is no coincidence at all: KanjiBox is a mean machine out to get you.
+This is no coincidence: KanjiBox is a mean machine out to get you.

 Drill Mode ☝